Out of all of the different types of Dachshund, the Long Haired Dachshund is the most beautiful of them all.

 A Long Haired Dachshund can be calm and happy one day and pushy and irritable the next.
 Your pooch may seem hard to read but there is always a reason for these mood swings.

 Your Dachshund may nip or bite if they are in a bad mood.
-You should respect your dog’s boundaries and give them some space when they does not want to be disturbed.
+You should respect your dog’s boundaries and give them some space when they do not want to be disturbed.

 Most destructive or obnoxious behavior is the result of boredom or neglect.